 15. Ontic optimist, ontologic pessimist

-17. If one goes to Syracuse…
+17. If one goes to Syracuse. . . .

 18. Better not to embark

-Note that the calamities mentioned by Seneca are all structural in the sense in which I use the term.
+Note that the calamities mentioned by Seneca are all structural in the sense in which I use the term here.
 All of them are perfectly known by the people who are procreating.
-The weeping of those who cruelly lose their children is, according to Seneca, unjustified, since, strictly speaking, they never had what they now believe they have lost.
+The weeping of those who cruelly lose their children is, according to Seneca, unjustified, since, strictly speaking, they never had what they now believe they lost.
 Little reason to embark: better not go to Syracuse!

 19. Everyone knows

-20. Dead and Invalid
+20. Dead and handicapped people

 21. Life always as a means, never as an end

-22. They are not let to fail
+22. They do not let them to fail

 23. Negative justice

-24. This world is bad and there is no other
+24. This world is bad and there is no other world to escape to

-In all of western philosophical literature, from at least Hesiod’s Works and Days to Schopenhauer, we can read with exultant pleasure a profuse and rich description of the disvalue of human life.
-But this occurred while there was another world to escape (still in layman, transcendental or dialectical versions).
-When this other world fell, when God died, when all transcendences were challenged and the world became disenchanted, it disappeared, as if by magic, that nihilistic discourse, and the discourses of the world (with Nietzsche leading the way) appeared: since there is no other, we will have to learn to appreciate this world.
+In all of western philosophical literature, from at least Hesiod’s “Works and Days” to Schopenhauer, we can read with exultant pleasure a profuse and rich description of the lack of value of human life.
+But this occurred in the past when there was another world to escape to (still in layman, transcendental or dialectical versions of this world).
+When this other world fell, when God died, when all transcendences were challenged and the world became disenchanted, it disappeared, as if by magic, this nihilistic discourse, and the discourses praising the world (with Nietzsche leading the way) appeared: since no other world is available, we will have to learn to appreciate this world.

-But all the nihilistic content of traditional and modern philosophy seems to me to be strictly true, independent of its religious or comforting envelope.
-What has been interpreted in terms of sin, fall, perdition and redemption, ends up being a faithful description of the world in its immanent disvalue.
-Only something very bad could be historicized and presented as fall, error, atonement, and guilt.
-Now we know that the world is bad, but that there is no other, neither no one who is guilty of it, that we did not “fall” into the world for some sin, but that we have always been “fallen” or, rather, the world “fell” upon us.
+But all the nihilistic content of traditional and modern philosophy seems to me to be strictly true, independent from its religious or comforting packaging.
+What has been interpreted in terms of sin, fall, perdition and redemption, is finally a faithful description of the world in its immanent lack of value.
+Only something very bad could be narrated and presented as fall, error, atonement and guilt.
+Now we know that the world is bad, but there is no other world to escape to, neither no one who is guilty of its badness; that we did not “fall” into the world for some sin, but that we have always been “fallen” or, rather, the world “fell” upon us.